 Gomde California is providing this program on a sliding scale, allowing all who are interested to join at the level they are able.
 We suggest giving $108 if possible, to help us cover the center’s program and operational costs.
 Upon registration, there will also be opportunities to contribute to initiatives currently underway at Gomde.
 In addition, if you are able, we encourage you to help us sustain the Dharma in the West becoming a monthly donor here: Giving to Gomde.

-- A Zoom link to access the retreat will be sent upon registration.
+- A Vimeo link to access the retreat recordings will be sent upon registration.

-- We will use the Zoom platform for the entire retreat.
+- We used the Zoom platform for the entire retreat.

 - You can view the program at a time that is convenient for you.
-You are not required to join the live sessions.
+You are not required to have joined the live sessions.

 If you have any questions, please contact us at firstname.lastname@example.org.